 What about if your BAC was above 0.15%?

 You face harsher penalties, making it even more important that you hire an attorney for your first DUI.
 If you have a high BAC, you’re more likely to spend time in jail and your finds can be up to $2,000.
 Additionally, you can be required to pay for and use an ignition interlock device once you get your license back.

-Facing DUI charges for the first time is scary.
+Facing DUI charges in Florida for the first time is scary.
 But you don’t have to deal with the court or administrative license process on your own.
 By working with Metcalf Falls, Criminal Defense Attorneys, P.A., you can find a way to beat the charges or easily move on with your life.